Skip to main content

 In women, estrogen is a powerful cardiovascular protector before menopause.
 It has a direct, beneficial effect on the inner lining of the artery walls, the endothelium, promoting flexibility and the production of nitric oxide, a molecule that helps relax blood vessels and lower blood pressure.

 Estrogen also positively influences cholesterol levels, helping to maintain a healthy balance of lipids in the bloodstream.
-The sharp decline in estrogen during menopause corresponds directly with an increased risk of in women.
+The sharp decline in estrogen during menopause corresponds directly with an increased risk of cardiovascular disease in women.
 This loss of hormonal protection can lead to arterial stiffness, less favorable cholesterol profiles, and an increase in abdominal fat, all of which are significant risk factors.

 Thyroid Hormones the Pacesetters of Cardiac Function